 There has been no determination whether the Company's interests in its properties contain mineral resource which are economically recoverable.
 The Company's exploration operations are subject to government legislation, policies and controls relating to prospecting, development, production, environmental protection, mining taxes and labour standards.
 In order for the Company to carry out its exploration and mining activities, the Company is required to hold certain permits.
 There is no assurance that the Company's existing permits will be renewed or that new permits that have been applied for will be granted.
 Major expenditures are required to locate and establish reserves, to develop metallurgical processes and to construct mining and processing facilities at a particular site.
 The Company's continued existence is dependent upon discovery of economically recoverable reserves, the ability to obtain necessary financing to complete development and future profitable production or proceeds from disposition.
-Although the Company has taken steps to verify title to properties in which it has an interest in accordance with industry standards for the current stage of development of such properties, these procedures do not guarantee the Company's title.
-Property title may be subject to government licensing requirements, social licensing requirements, unregistered prior agreements, unregistered claims, aboriginal claims and non-compliance with regulatory requirements.
+Although the Company has taken steps to verify title to properties in which it has an interest in accordance with industry standards for the current stage of development of such properties, social licensing requirements, unregistered prior agreements, unregistered claims, aboriginal claims and non-compliance with regulatory requirements.
 The Company's properties may also be subject to increases in taxes and royalties, renegotiating contracts and political uncertainty.